prime-mcgowan/update-css-variables/README.md

 ## Implementation Details

-The Drum Kit Web App is implemented using HTML, JavaScript, and CSS for styling.
+The app is implemented using HTML, JavaScript, and CSS for styling.

 The app consists of an event listener and one main function: